Bvngee/SAR/README.md

 - **main.py:** The first script that's run on startup.
 Initializes WiFi, calls sar_main.py, handles reruns
 - **sar_main.py:** The actual programs that make the bot do things

-- **everything else:** Libraries required to use various sensors and components, copy pasted from their respective repos
+All other files in the repository are libraries required to use various sensors and components, copy pasted from their respective repos.

 ## Code Highlights